 Researcher at Robot Friendly Project

-Rikiya Yamamoto is a researcher at the Robot Friendly Project, focusing on ethical principles for adaptive governance in robotics.
+Rikiya Yamamoto is a researcher at the Robot Friendly Project, focusing on reimagining the three laws of robots.

 Ryan Calo

-Ryan Calo is a Professor of Law at the University of Washington, specializing in technology law and policy.
+Ryan Calo is a professor at the University of Washington, specializing in law and emerging technologies.

 Ryota Akasaka